chromaui/learnstorybook.com/content/intro-to-storybook/angular/en/composite-component.md

 ## Data requirements

 As the component grows, so too do input requirements.
-Define the data requirements of `TaskListComponent` using TypeScript.
-Because `TaskComponent` is a child component, make sure to provide data in the right shape to render it.
+Define the data requirements of `TaskList` component using TypeScript.
+Because `Task` is a child component, make sure to provide data in the right shape to render it.
 To save time and headache, reuse the model you defined in `task.model.ts` earlier.

 ## Automated testing

 In the previous chapter, we learned how to snapshot test stories using Storyshots.
-With `TaskComponent`, there wasn’t much complexity to test beyond that it renders OK.
-Since `TaskListComponent` adds another layer of complexity, we want to verify that certain inputs produce certain outputs in a way amenable to automatic testing.
+With `Task`, there wasn’t much complexity to test beyond that it renders OK.
+Since `TaskList` adds another layer of complexity, we want to verify that certain inputs produce certain outputs in a way amenable to automatic testing.
 To do this, we’ll create unit tests using [Angular Testing Library](https://testing-library.com/docs/angular-testing-library/intro).

 ![Testing library logo](/intro-to-storybook/testinglibrary-image.jpeg)